Emeric Essex Vidal: Near-fatal wounding

 In 1832 Vidal was seriously wounded in the Portuguese War of the Two Brothers.
-He was acting as interpreter to the admiral's flag captain and they went on shore in Oporto to observe a Dom Pedro military position which, however, came under attack from a Dom Miguel force.
+He was acting as interpreter to the admiral's flag captain and they went on shore in Porto to observe a Dom Pedro military position which, however, came under attack from a Dom Miguel force.
 He was pierced through the body (two sources say through the liver) by a musket ball.
 A British officer told the Sunday Times:Mr Vidal, the admiral's purser [has] been shot through both sides above the hip.
 He is not yet dead, but his case is a bad one.
 He was a gentleman universally respected in the fleet, and his wound is deeply deplored.
 Some newspapers reported he was dead.
 One source recalled that Vidal was brought back to a British ship bleeding, in great pain, in an open boat.

 Vidal made a recovery and was "still serving, although almost worn out", as late as August 1836 aboard HMS Dublin at Rio de Janeiro, where he wrote a memorial to the Admiralty, complaining that admirals' secretaries got no pensions.